 Most tablets also come with warnings about the drug causing hypertension and stroke.
 As a result, only individuals who cannot use other forms of TRT resort to taking testosterone by mouth.

-A doctor will recommend a Dosage ranging from 225–396 mg, and a person will typically take oral testosterone tablets twice daily.
+A doctor will recommend a dosage ranging from 225–396 mg, and a person will typically take oral testosterone tablets twice daily.

 A person applies nasal testosterone gel to the inside of the nose.
 They will need to do this three times a day at intervals of 6–8 hours, preferably at the same times every day.
-Dosage is usually 11 mg per application across both nostrils, resulting in a total dosage of 33 mg daily.
+The dosage is usually 11 mg per application across both nostrils, resulting in a total dosage of 33 mg daily.

 TRT aims to restore a person’s testosterone levels to normal.
 The individual can expect improvements in their blood testosterone levels within a week, however, symptoms may take longer to improve.